BYU's concrete canoe once again floats on to national competition - The Daily Universe

 The first step is the special concrete mix, which replaces the gravel normally found in concrete with shale and a special kind of lightweight glass bead.
 Students set the mix into a canoe shape, which needs to cure for 28 days.
 Cowley and her team cured their canoe by steaming the concrete boat in a makeshift sauna in the basement of the Clyde Building.

-Once the canoe is cured, the team spends five hours a day on the finishing process, sanding, painting, patching, and sealing.
+The team spends five hours a day on the finishing process, sanding, painting, patching, and sealing once the canoe is cured.
 Some of the civil engineering students even had to “try out” for the chance to be a paddler this year.
 The ones who made the cut have been conditioning and attending regular paddling practices.

-When BYU competed in the Rocky Mountain Conference regional competition back in April, they scored first place in two of the four categories and second place overall.
-Cowley says that one of the reasons why BYU did so well in regionals this year is because they were able to attend nationals last year and learn from the best teams in the country.
+BYU scored first place in two of the four categories and second place overall when they competed in the Rocky Mountain Conference regional competition back in April.
+Cowley said one of the reasons why BYU did so well in regionals this year is because they were able to attend nationals last year and learn from the best teams in the country.

-Before the national competition on June 6, BYU has to make some adjustments.
+BYU has to make some adjustments before the national competition on June 6.
 Parts of their paper need to be re-written, and their presentation needs to be adjusted.
 They’ll also have to find a replacement for Anderson, who isn’t able to attend the competition in June.

 “Our goal was to get our team back to nationals,” Anderson said.
 “It’s such a different level of competition.”
 He said it’s also a great opportunity for new members of the Concrete Canoe team to learn from other universities.